1001 Nights (TV series)

 1001 Nights is a Canadian animated television series developed and produced at Big Bad Boo Studios in Vancouver, based on stories from One Thousand and One Nights.
 The show is created and co-directed by Shabnam Rezaei and Aly Jetha.

 Borrowing from the original premise of the classical tales of One Thousand and One Nights, the TV series features Scheherazade, the storyteller, in a Persian court with her sister Donyazad, King Shahryar, Prince Shahzaman and a playful monkey named Maymoon.
-The show premiered on Teletoon in Canada on December 25, 2011 and on Radio Canada in French-speaking Canada.
-In the United States, the show premiered on Disney Channel on January 2, 2012.
+The show premiered on Teletoon in Canada on December 25, 2011, and on Radio Canada in French-speaking Canada.
+In the United States, the show premiered on local PBS stations in 2012.
 This is the first time a media company has serialized the books of One Thousand and One Nights into an animated TV series for children.

 Premise

 Another day at King Shahryar's court and another problem presents itself.
 Does Shahryar have a toothache?
 Is Maymoon "borrowing" Shahzaman's pistachios?
 Scheherazade always has a delightful story that will entertain and teach everyone a great lesson.
 She will often use the court characters in her stories.
 There are also a number of recurring characters such as Sinbad and Dina, Mujab and Samir and Harun al-Rashid.
 A red herring is presented in each episode such as a flying carpet which leaves room for the stories to continue.